Automattic/kue/Readme.md

 });
 ```

   We can access this same arbitrary data within a separate process while processing, via the `job.data` property.
 In the example we render each slide one-by-one, updating the job's log and process.
-When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete.

 ```js
 jobs.process('slideshow pdf', 5, function(job, done){